Combined Bachelor/Master Degree Program

 Application to Graduate Status

-To apply to the Graduate School, students must download and complete the University of Utah Graduate Application and submit the form along with the University application fee (by check or credit card payment form) to the Graduate Coordinator in the ECE Department.
+To apply to the Graduate School, students must complete the University of Utah Graduate Application online and submit the form along with the University application fee (by check or credit card payment form).
 Application deadlines are:

 - Spring Semester: October 1